eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/model/class-AggregationExclude.md

       <td>1</td>
     </tr>
     <tr>
       <td colspan="5"><em>Boolean flag that controls whether table name matching for this exclusion rule should be case-sensitive or case-insensitive.
-When set to true, the exclusion matching will ignore case differences, making exclusion rules more robust in environments with inconsistent case usage in table names or when working with databases that have varying case sensitivity behaviors.
-Case-insensitive matching is particularly useful in heterogeneous environments where table names might be created with different case conventions by various ETL tools, database administrators, or automated processes.
-This setting should align with the database system's case sensitivity behavior and the organization's naming conventions to ensure exclusion rules work reliably across all deployment scenarios.</em></td>
+When set to true, the exclusion matching will ignore case differences, making exclusion rules more robust in environments with inconsistent case usage in table names or when working with databases that have varying case sensitivity behaviors.</em></td>
     </tr>
     <tr>
       <td><strong>name</strong></td>